 For the time being, employers and employment lawyers alike will grapple with translating the notorious complexity of the SPL requirements into policies and guidance that are kept as clear and simple as possible.

 We can also expect the debate to continue as to whether or not it amounts to discrimination under the Equality Act 2010 to pay enhanced pay to mums on maternity leave but not enhance the pay available to those on shared paternity leave.
-To date those arguments have been difficult to establish, although clear risk of challenge remains.
+To date those arguments have been difficult to establish.

 In Capita Customer Management Limited v Ali the EAT held, in April this year, that the appropriate comparator of a male employee on SPL was a female employee on SPL, holding no direct discrimination therefore arose.
 Hot on the heels of that case was the EAT decision three weeks later in Hextall v Chief Constable of Leicestershire Police looking at the question of indirect discrimination and whether non-enhanced SPL placed men seeking leave to care for a new-born child at a disadvantage compared to a woman in similar circumstances.
 The decision in Hextall does not determine this interesting question as it found the Employment Tribunal had failed to properly identify the disadvantage being argued for and the relevant pool for comparison and remitted the case back for reconsideration by a fresh Tribunal.